Review: A Grüner Veltliner from Austria’s Star Non-Alcoholic Brand Zeronimo

 Zeronimo is produced at Austrian winery Heribert Bayer, who are really the first team of winemakers to dealcoholize an existing 98-point red wine.
-The gruner joins their range of four styles - the gruner veltliner, the Leonis Blend red, Sparkling Select and a red zweigelt.
+The grüner is part of their range of five styles - the grüner veltliner, the Leonis Blend red, Sparkling Select, a red zweigelt and the recent 2026 release of a rosé.

 As with the other Zeronimo products, you can taste the quality of the vines, and the intelligent winemaking technique that goes into the process of dealcoholization.
-Where many non-alcoholic wine brands use a lower quality fruit, Zeronimo is standing out by producing non-alcoholic wines with some of their best vines and this is evident in the gruner veltliner.
+Where many non-alcoholic wine brands use a lower quality fruit, Zeronimo is standing out by producing non-alcoholic wines with some of their best vines and this is evident in the stunning new grüner veltliner.

 Aroma

-On the nose, there are notes of fresh green apple blossom and I got a hint of almond, which I don’t think is typical of a gruner but was an interesting surprise.
-Overall the nose is light and sophisticated and a great precursor to the taste.
+On the nose, there are notes of fresh green apple blossom, a little bit and lemon curd.
+Overall the nose is aromatic and sophisticated and a great precursor to the taste.

 Taste